jillpouchain/cassette-tape/README.md

 # 🎵 Cassette Tape Player

-An interactive retro cassette tape player with **Spotify integration** built with Vue 3 and TypeScript.
+An interactive retro cassette tape player with **Spotify Embed** built with Vue 3 and TypeScript.

 ## Features

-- **🎧 Spotify Integration**: Play real music from Spotify with Web Playback SDK
+- **🎧 Spotify Integration**: Play real music from Spotify with Embed Player (no authentication needed!)
-- **🎯 Real-time Synchronization**: Tape reels animate perfectly in sync with the actual song progress
-- **🎵 Interactive playback**: Click the cassette to play/pause
+- **🎵 Interactive playback**: Click the cassette to reveal the Spotify player
-- **📼 Animated tape reels**: Red reels that grow and shrink realistically as the song plays
+- **📼 Animated tape reels**: Red reels that grow and shrink realistically
 - **⚙️ Spinning mechanism**: Rotating center holes when playing
-- **🏷️ Smart label**: Automatically displays the current track name and artist
+- **🏷️ Editable label**: Customize the cassette title
 - **📱 Responsive design**: Automatically rotates 90° on mobile devices for optimal viewing
 - **🎨 Realistic design**: Classic cassette tape appearance with proper shadows and depth
+- **✨ No login required**: Uses Spotify Embed - just click and listen!

 ## Getting Started